McLeod syndrome: Epidemiology

 McLeod syndrome is present in 0.5 to 1 per 100,000 of the population.
 McLeod males have variable acanthocytosis due to a defect in the inner leaflet bilayer of the red blood cell, as well as mild hemolysis.
 McLeod females have only occasional acanthocytes and very mild hemolysis; the lesser severity is thought to be due to X chromosome inactivation via the Lyon effect.
 Some individuals with McLeod phenotype develop myopathy, neuropathy, or psychiatric symptoms, producing a syndrome that may mimic chorea.

 History

 McLeod syndrome was discovered in 1961 and, similar to the Kell antigen system, was named after the first patient in which it was discovered; a Harvard dental student by the name of Hugh McLeod.
 McLeod's red blood cells demonstrated a peculiar appearance when viewed microscopically (acanthocytic (spiky)) and showed weak expression of Kell system antigens.

-A pattern of pregnancy loss and infant deaths associated with the wives of King Henry VIII of England suggests he may have had McLeod syndrome given his eventual premature mental deterioration.
+A pattern of pregnancy loss and infant deaths associated with the wives of King Henry VIII of England suggests he may have been Kell-positive and had McLeod syndrome given his eventual premature mental deterioration.

+In popular culture

+McLeod syndrome was featured in the Season 7, Episode 12 of House, "You Must Remember This".